-- Tuesday 50% of all Champions League games (Europe's biggest cup competition) are played on a Tuesday.
+- Tuesday - 50 percent of all Champions League games (Europe's biggest cup competition) are played on a Tuesday.
 If a Spanish team is involved, it will be advertised in bars.

-international feel and usually show Premiership games, as well as La Liga.
+Bars in Barcelona have an international feel and usually show Premiership games, as well as La Liga.
 This is the case with Bar Salvador on Carrer Canvis Nous, close to Via Leyetana and Santa Maria del Mar Church, which has imported beers and also shows big rugby games.
-If you don't... mind a predominantly English-speaking crowd, there are two huge traditional Irish bars in the centre serving up sports events.
+If you don't mind a predominantly English-speaking crowd, there are two huge traditional Irish bars in the center serving up sports events.
 These are Dunne's, on Via Layetana, and George Payne, in Plaça Urquinoana.
-Further out of the centre, Michael Collins is a favourite for Catalans as well as ex-pats, and is located within the shadow of La Sagrada Familia.
+Further out of the center, Michael Collins is a favorite for Catalans as well as ex-pats and is located within the shadow of La Sagrada Familia.
 Republic House, on Passeig de Sant Joan, also has a mixed local-ex-pat crowd, and will show pretty much any game you request.

 For a more native football crowd, head to one of the bars along Avenida Diagonal close to the Camp Nou Stadium — part of the noise you'll hear will come from the stadium itself.
 Or try any of the grease-splattered old men's bars you'll find on almost every block in the city.
 They're cheap, noisy, friendly, and very partisan.

-If you want to go to local game and enjoy some free live football right in the city centre, head to FC Barceloneta's stadium — which also has a very good bar with a huge screen — on Ronda Litoral.
+If you want to go to a local game and enjoy some free live football right in the city center, head to CF Barceloneta's stadium — which also has a very good bar with a huge screen — on Ronda Litoral.
 Here there are games all weekend, including those of an international league called the BIFL, which has teams from all over the world.
-This league has games at different stadiums around the city on saturdays, and a very lively social calendar.
-Also on Ronda Litoral, opposite Barceloneta metro station, is Pasatapas, a tapas and football institution, whose owner is an avid Espanyol fan.
+This league has games at different stadiums around the city on Saturdays and a very lively social calendar.
+Also on Ronda Litoral, opposite Barceloneta metro station is Pasatapas, a tapas, and football institution, whose owner is an avid Espanyol fan.